AndreasHeese/4sg/CONTRIBUTING.md

 # Contributing to 4sg
-Contributing to this project can be
+Contributing to 4sg can be

 - Reporting bugs
 - Submitting fixes